kfarnung/ChakraCore/doc/debug-companion.md

 ### Documentation

-* Add documentation for the JsDebugProtocolHander* methods to the ChakraCore wiki
+* Add documentation for the JsDebugProtocolHandler* methods to the ChakraCore wiki
 * Add documentation for building the DebuggerPlatform code
 * Add documentation for using the DebuggerPlatform code